rish-16/rish-16.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Year 2 at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).
+I'm a Machine Learning research student with the following interests:

+- Graph Deep Learning
+- Reinforcement Learning
+- Computer Vision (mainly Self-supervised)

-I'm a Machine Learning research student with an interest in Graph Deep Learning, Reinforcement Learning, and Computer Vision.
-I'm also an active technical writer and open-source contributor.
+I'm also an active technical writer and open-source contributor on ML tooling and easy-to-use wrappers.

 <!-- > This new website is still a WIP.
 Check out [this site](https://rish16.notion.site/Rishabh-Anand-ceb23e08fecf4afb8732fe0f55039f90) for more complete details. -->